petermattia/petermattia/_posts/2017-09-24-cyclic-voltammetry-web-app.markdown

 (it supports *xy* pairs, which is less functional than plotting separate *x* and *y* vectors).
-The [plotly.js](https://plot.ly/javascript/) library was very straightforward to set up and had built-in functionality for saving figures and data - it was clearly designed for scientific applications like my own.
+The [plotly.js](https://plot.ly/javascript/) library was very straightforward to set up and had built-in functionality for saving figures and data--- it was clearly designed for scientific applications like my own.
 Lastly, I used the [math.js](http://mathjs.org) library for some array manipulations and the [w3.css](https://www.w3schools.com/w3css/default.asp)